Las Vegas, Nevada Population 2020

-Las Vegas is the most populous city in Nevada and an internationally renowned resort city known for gambling, shopping, fine dining and its nightlife.
-Billed as the Entertainment Capital of the World, Las Vegas is quickly transforming into a popular family and retirement city as well and it is now the 31st most populous city in the state.
-In 2016, the city has an estimated population of over 600,000 residents.
+Las Vegas is the most populous city in Nevada and an internationally renowned resort city known for gambling, shopping, fine dining, and its nightlife.
+Billed as the Entertainment Capital of the World, Las Vegas is quickly transforming into a favorite family and retirement city as well, and it is now the 31st most populous city in the state.
+In 2016, the city had an estimated population of over 600,000 residents.

 The 2010 Census placed the population of Las Vegas at 583,756, but its current population is estimated at 644,644.

-Las Vegas' estimated population of over 600,000 accounts for just the city proper.
+Las Vegas' estimated population of 644,644 accounts for just the city proper.
 The Las Vegas metropolitan area has a population of over 2 million.
 When most people talk about Las Vegas, they refer to the city as well as areas beyond its city limits, especially the Las Vegas Strip (known for its resorts and casinos) or even the whole Las Vegas Valley.

 The 4.2 mile stretch of South Las Vegas Boulevard, or what is known as the Strip, is actually in unincorporated areas of Enterprise, Winchester, and Paradise, not Las Vegas proper.